Car Camping – How to Save Money on Accommodation Costs

 How to Make Your Car Safe and Private

 I don’t think you can make your car more safe than locking the doors.
 For privacy though, you have more options.
-You could hang curtains along the windows.
+You could hang curtains along the windows or buy specific shades for the windows.
 However, having tinted windows, the darker the better, is a great privacy option.
 Having tinted windows can also help keep your car cool on a hot day and warmer on a cold night.
 I would only do these things if you are planning to sleep in your car regularly or live in it.
 In my case, I only sleep in my car on long road trips.
 Like I said, it is a long 11 hour drive from Melbourne to Sydney and I often don’t make it in the one go which is why I sleep in the car to save on accommodation costs.

 Making Yourself Comfortable in the Front Seat